-The film project "The dinner of souls" was developed as part of the research programs carried out by the Regional Higher Ethnographic Institute of Sardinia (ISRE), in particular on the special relationship between food and death.
-This connection appears clear in the tradition known in Sardinia as "Sa chena de sos mortos" (the supper of the dead) which consists in preparing, on the night between November 1stand 2nd, a complete meal characterized by "sos macarrones de sos mortos ” (the macaroni of the dead) and delicacies particularly pleasing to the dead that are meant to feed, in the belief that at night they return to their home to feast.
-There is a belief in some countries, in order to better show the way to the souls, a light is left lit in the window.
+The film project The dinner of souls was developed as part of the research programs carried out by the Regional Higher Ethnographic Institute of Sardinia (ISRE), in particular on the special relationship between food and death.
+This connection appears clear in the tradition known in Sardinia as "Sa chena de sos mortos" (the supper of the dead) which consists of preparing, on the night between November 1st and 2nd, a complete meal characterized by "sos macarrones de sos mottos ” (the macaroni of the dead) and delicacies particularly pleasing to the dead, that are meant to nourish them in the belief that at night they return to their home to feast.
+There is a belief in some towns that in order to better show the way to the souls, a light is left lit in the window.

-In a November setting, misty, a bit gloomy, tempered by the sharp irony of the protagonist, I was able to document that intimate family ritual, so full of meanings for those who work it and for those who assist you.
+In the fall of 2015, fortunate circumstances allowed me to meet Mrs. Pasqua Goddi, a lively ninety-year-old from Orune (a town in the province of Nuoro) who, on the occasion of the commemoration of the dead, prepares a sumptuous banquet for the dead of her family every year.
+In a November setting, misty, a bit gloomy, tempered by the sharp irony of the protagonist, I was able to document an intimate family ritual, so full of meaning.
 Signora Pasqua appears hieratic in her ancient attitude: the kitchen is transformed into a sanctuary and the table is set in an altar.
 Alongside this "liturgical" climate, the theatrical potential of Signora Pasqua is manifested, which, as I said, is endowed with a wide range of ironic, amusing and biting expressions that she has wisely distilled during the filming.
 But these were fleeting "curtains".
-Soon after we find the old woman deeply understood in her role as a "medium".
-In reality, it was the very silences and precise gestures of Mrs. Pasqua that were the cornerstones of this filmic observation.
+Soon after, we find the old woman deeply understands in her role as a "medium".
+In reality, it was the very silence and precise gestures of Mrs. Pasqua that were the cornerstones of this filmic observation.

-For me, working in the field of visual anthropology, the choice of that black and white has been rather painful.
+For me, working in the field of visual anthropology, the choice of black and white has been rather painful.
 It is in fact an impoverishment of information in favor of aesthetics.
 I often make a joke: I didn't choose black and white, but it was wanted, indeed demanded, by the people and places described.
-In reality I really think that every situation, every face, every place, needs its own photographic tone..
-In addition, black and white helped me to make some elements of modernity less present in the house less distracting, in this way the viewer is led to a greater concentration on the unfolding of the action.
+In reality, I really think that every situation, every face, every place, needs its own photographic tone.
+In addition, black and white helped me to make some elements of modernity in the house less distracting and less present.
+In this way, the viewer is led to a greater concentration on the unfolding of the action.